The Hong Kong Working Holiday visa is for individuals seeking to work, travel and holiday in Hong Kong for up to two years.

 Travelling can be very expensive, by applying for a temporary working visa in Hong Kong you can fund your own journey.
 It helps you to earn money whilst you have an entirely new experience and it can also allow you to do more whilst you are in the country.

 The working holiday visa is a great opportunity to learn new skills, work in new environments and gain experience that you can bring back home.

 What kind of jobs can I do?

-With the working holiday visa you can work almost any kind of job you want to, this gives you the freedom to experience Hong Kong without limitation and as close to how people who call it their home experience it.
+With the working holiday visa you can apply for almost any kind of job you want to; this gives you the freedom to experience Hong Kong without any limitations, just like the locals do.

-The kind of job you work can be largely determined by the area you base yourself in, so its worth perhaps using what jobs you want to work to figure out where is best suited to you.
+The kind of job you do can be largely determined by the area you base yourself in.
+Most travellers work in the hospitality industry as these jobs are quicker to find.

 Hong Kong Working Holiday Visa Obligations